luanalessa/ts-backend-template/README.md

 # 🏁 Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you need to install [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) first, in order to test the project.

-First of all, launch you database locally and create a `.env` file with the environment variables listed on `.env.exemple`.
+Remember to launch you database locally and create a `.env` file with the environment variables listed on `.env.exemple`.

 Then, clone the repository with: